rrhett/twitter/README.md

 ## Create a private list

-Go go Twitter and click Lists in the left and create a new list (e.g. "My Follows").
-Make sure you make it private if you don't want others knowing you're adding to the list.
+Go to Twitter and click Lists in the left and create a new list (e.g. "My Follows").
+Make sure you make it private if you don't want others knowing you're adding them to the list.

 Click on the list and look at the URL.
 The last part of it should be a number.
 Copy that and open up `follows_to_list.sh` and add it to the `LIST=` line (with no spaces).